 Fees can be paid by 1) using the ePVP system; 2) major credit card such as VISA, American Express, Discover, or Master Card using our Credit Card Payment Form (pdf) which is emailed, faxed, or mailed to the PVPO; or 3) check or money order payable to the "Treasurer of the United States" which is mailed to the PVPO.

-8. Do I need to send a seed sample?
+8. Do I need to send a voucher sample?

-Yes, an applicant needs to provide a seed sample (including any parents needed to produce a hybrid variety) by following the instructions on the seed deposit form.
-The seed sample must be deposited within 3 months after the filing date and must consist of 3,000 untreated seeds that germinate at 85 percent or greater.
-The tissue culture sample for tubers will be requested by the PVPO prior to the issuance of the Certificate with the procedures and costs explained at that time.
+Yes, an applicant needs to provide a voucher sample.
+View instructions for depositing seed and potato plantlets.
+Seed samples must be deposited within 3 months after the filing date and must consist of 3,000 untreated seeds that germinate at 85 percent or greater.
+Tissue culture samples for tubers will be requested by the PVPO prior to the issuance of the Certificate with the procedures and costs explained at that time.

-9. What do you do with the seeds?
+9. What do you do with the voucher samples?
 Where are they kept?

-The seed sample serves as a voucher specimen for PVPO's use should a question ever arise about the validity of the description.
-The sample is sent to the National Center for Genetic Resources Preservation (NCGRP) in Ft.
+Voucher samples are kept for PVPO's use should a question ever arise about the validity of the description.
+Seed and potato plantlets are sent to the National Laboratory for Genetic Resources Preservation (NLGRP) in Ft.
 Collins, Colorado.
-The memorandum of understanding between PVPO and NCGRP states that these seed samples will be kept separate from the NCGRP general collection during the term of PVPO protection.
-When received by NCGRP, their staff count the seeds in the sample and tests it for germination rate.
-If the sample is too small in size or too low in germination, they report that to the PVP Office.
+The memorandum of understanding between PVPO and NLGRP states that these samples will be kept separate from the USDA Genebank collection during the term of PVPO protection.
+When received by NLGRP, their staff count the seeds in the sample and tests it for germination rate.
+If the sample is too small in size (< 3000 seeds) or too low in germination (< 85%), they report that to the PVP Office.
 PVPO then requests seed replenishment.
-(This process is repeated periodically during the examination and protection periods.
 Therefore, we always need to know how to contact the applicant (or owner) in case seed replenishment is needed.)
-The seed sample is then placed in long-term storage, according to practices established by NLGRP.
+The seed sample is then placed in long-term cold storage, according to practices established by NLGRP.
 Potato plantlets are stored in tissue culture as microtubers.
 Shoot meristems are also cryopreserved in long-term storage.

-Seed samples are not available to the public until plant variety protection on the variety expires for any reason.
-At that point seed samples are transferred to NCGRP's general collection and can be requested by the public.
+Seed and potato samples are not available to the public until plant variety protection on the variety expires for any reason.
+At that point samples are transferred to the USDA genebank and can be requested by the public.

-11. How can I request seed samples of expired PVP varieties?
+11. How can I request samples of expired PVP varieties?